 This committee is a sounding board and support for the pastor and a liaison between the pastor and the congregation and the pastor and the staff.
 The committee also performs an annual assessment of the pastor.

 Christian Education Committee

 The Christian Education (CE) committee meets each month and directs and coordinates all efforts related to education for children, youth, and adults.
-These programs are provided on a regular basis for various age groups, and the committee works closely with the Coordiantor of Christian Education to support and facilitate their efforts.
+These programs are provided on a regular basis for various age groups, and the committee works closely with the Director of Christian Education to support and facilitate their efforts.
 The Youth Group consists of youth in grades 6-12, and has been involved in worship leadership (nursery care, ushering, speaking, and the offering), the Advent Workshop, Christmas Eve service, the Annual Church Picnic, as well as several mission projects and social events such as pool parties, movie nights, games nights, etc.